 Accident and insurance providers are under huge pressure from rising business and employment-related claims alongside reduced revenue, so they’re looking to take cost out of the business wherever they can.
 Not surprisingly, automation is high on their agenda.

-meeting organizational transformation challenges head on
+Meeting organizational transformation challenges head on

 All these challenges are rooted in organizational design.
-It’s not just a case of expanding a few contact centres or automating certain processes.
+It’s not just a case of expanding a few contact centers or automating certain processes.
 Structural changes need to be data-driven and built from the ground up to address long-term impact and meet customer and other stakeholder needs.

 The following examples illustrate what financial services companies are starting to do and how organizational design thinking can help:

-retail banking and cost reduction
+Retail banking and cost reduction

-Retail banks like Barclays and HSBC face monumental cost pressures and are undertaking rapid staff redeployment in response to new customer behaviour.
+Retail banks like Barclays and HSBC face monumental cost pressures and are undertaking rapid staff redeployment in response to new customer behavior.
 Having a clear idea of the different work and activities this change brings would enable banks to design changes quickly and effectively.

 Barclays is also reviewing the use of office space and modeling requirements for a hybrid workplace strategy.
 By knowing which desks are being used where, businesses can calculate the cost of unused space and use that data to plan future use or make decisions on their property portfolio.